OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge04.md

 11. Make sure the first step in your second job includes `- uses: actions/checkout@v2`

-12. To authenticate to the registry, add the "Azure Container Registry Login" action as the first *step* in your second *job* and set the username, password and login server to the secrets you just created.
+12. To authenticate to the registry, add the "Azure Container Registry Login" action as the next step and set the username, password and login server to the secrets you just created.

-13. To build your image, add a step named `Docker build` with the following as the `run` command: `docker build -t $registryName/$repositoryName:$tag --build-arg build_version=$tag $dockerfilePath`
+13. To build your image, add a step named `Docker build` with the following as the `run` command: `docker build -t $registryName/$repositoryName:$tag --build-arg build_version=$tag $dockerFolderPath`

 14. To push your image to ACR, add a step named `Docker push` with the following as the `run` command: `docker push $registryName/$repositoryName:$tag`